-It is very easy to create a partition with a large number of groups (e.g. more than 10), by selecting "complete" with a trait with many values (e.g. age).
+It is very easy to create a partition with a great number of groups, such as by selecting complete with a trait with many values (e.g. age).
 In general, the amount of data is insufficient to handle partitions with such a large number of groups and the analysis will fail.